twitter/finatra/README.md

 Quick Start
 -----------------------------------------------------------
-To get started we'll focus on building an HTTP API for a simple "Todo" list application.
+To get started we'll focus on building an HTTP API for a simple "Todo" list application which will support adding tasks to a todo list.
+The full example can be found [here][todo-example].

 First, we define our `TaskRequest` domain object: